Truth Or Consequences

-Our daf discusses the possibility of consecrating (i.e., donating to the sanctified domain) something that one does not own at present.
+Our Daf discusses the possibility of consecrating [donating to the sanctified domain] something that one does not presently own.
 Can someone promise to donate a field that he hopes to acquire?
 Can someone donate a field that he presently owns but which is mortgaged?
-Can such a donor have his vow revoked?
+Can such a donor [of a possession in the future] have his vow revoked?

-According to biblical law, a debt that remains outstanding at the end of the shemittah year is null and void, and creditors cannot demand payment.
+According to biblical law, a debt that remains outstanding at the end of the shemitta (Sabbatical) year is null and void, and creditors cannot demand payment.
 Even if a borrower wants to repay his loan, the lender is commanded to decline and say, “I hereby waive the loan.”

-The Shulchan Aruch (Choshen Mishpat 67:28), however, rules that shemittah does not affect money owed to a charity fund.
-The source for this halacha is the Talmud (Bava Kamma 36b), which states that beis din is considered the representative of the orphans and the poor (see Rashba).
-Since the loan in this case is owed to beis din, the laws of shemittah do not apply (just like they don’t apply to a loan which beis din has the right to claim via the mechanism of a prosbul) and the borrower must pay the debt even after shemittah.
+The Shulchan Aruch (Choshen Mishpat 67:28), however, rules that shemitta does not affect money owed to a charity fund.
+The source for this halacha is the Talmud (Bava Kamma 36b), which states that the bet din is considered the representative of the orphans and the poor (see Rashba).
+Since the loan in this case is owed to the bet din, the laws of the Sabbatical year do not apply, similar to the way a prosbul transfers to the beth din the right to claim a debt.
+The borrower must then pay the debt after the conclusion of the Sabbatical year.

 Lost His Case

-A debtor who sought to avoid paying his creditor once lost his case due to this halacha.
-The debtor admitted that he owed the creditor money, but he did not want to deal with him directly.
-To solve the lack of communication problem, an arrangement was made for the debtor to transfer the money to beis din, which would then give it to the creditor.
-The debtor had not yet repaid the loan when shemittah came and passed.
-Holding a calendar in his hand, the debtor claimed that the loan had been cancelled by shemittah.
-However, beis din, acting as the creditor’s agent, ruled that the debt was still due (Piskei Din Yerushalayim, Dinei Mamonos U’Birurei Yahadus III).
+A debtor who sought to avoid paying his creditor lost his case due to this halacha.
+The debtor admitted that he owed the creditor money, but did not want to deal with him directly.
+To solve the problem of lack of communication, an arrangement was made to transfer the money to the bet din, which would then hand it over to the creditor.
+The debtor had not yet repaid the loan when a Sabbatical year came and passed.
+Holding a calendar in his hand, the debtor claimed that the loan had been cancelled by the shemitta.
+However, the bet din, acting as the creditor’s agent, ruled that the debt was still due and payable (Piskei Din Yerushalayim, Dinei Mamonos U’Birurei Yahadus III).

 An Insightful Explanation

-The Noda BiYehudah (Mahadura Tanina, Yoreh De’ah 154 s.v. “ad kan”) provides an insightful explanation for the Rashba’s ruling.
-He writes that when someone asks a sage to revoke a vow, he must declare that he would never have uttered the vow had he known x, y, or z.
-Although the person attempting to have his vow revoked might be lying, the sage must accept his declaration and annul the vow since people are usually trusted in the matter of prohibitions.
+The Noda B’Yehuda (Mahadura Tanina, Yoreh De’ah 154 s.v. ad kan) provides an insightful explanation for the reasoning behind Rashba’s ruling: When someone asks a Sage to revoke a vow, he must declare that had he known the consequences, he would never have uttered that vow.
+Although the person attempting to have his vow revoked might be lying, the Sage must accept his declaration and annul the vow since people are usually trusted in the matter of prohibitions.